DigitalHarborFoundation/Experimenting-with-Arduino/arduino-concepts/digitalinput.md

 7. Connect the LED to PIN 13 (or whatever pin you set) using the resistor, as you did in previous projects.

 #### Steps (Code):
-1. Navigate to this link and copy the code:
+1. Navigate to this link and copy the code: [Pushbutton and Led - Gist](https://gist.github.com/jonathanprozzi/cf8b7669e5653bc1a630e5d2c1ba99e1)
     - CMD + C to copy
 2. Make a new sketch and paste the _entire_ code into the sketch
 3. Make changes to the code, but make sure to pay attention to the _code comments_ so that you know what you can and can't change.